 The wealth of art that the vibrant city of Siena prompted in the late 15th and early 16th century is important both in terms of the quantity and quality produced and it is testified by the blooming of pictorial cycles, sculptural enterprises of great importance, architecture and urban planning, creation of furnishing objects for patrician residences, in addition to the traditional production of panel paintings for public places of worship and small chapels for private devotion.

-The two main focal points of Siena representing the civil power on one hand (Palazzo Pubblico and the Spedale di Santa Maria della Scala) and the religious power on the other (The Cathedral) conserve the most relevant examples of that cultural change.
+The two main focal points of Siena, representing the civil power on one hand (Palazzo Pubblico and the Spedale di Santa Maria della Scala) and the religious power on the other (the Cathedral), conserve the most relevant examples of that cultural change.

-Nearby is the Palazzo del Magnifico, residence of Pandolfo Petrucci, Siena's ruler at the time, a sumptuous patrician residence.
-It was furnished by the most important artists present in Siena at the end of the fifteenth-century though only the architectural structure remains after it was stripped of all its decorations and furniture during the XIX century.
-These items today are part of local and foreign museum collections.
+Nearby is the Palazzo del Magnifico, residence of Pandolfo Petrucci, Siena's ruler at the time, a sumptuous noble residence.
+It was furnished by the most important artists in Siena at the end of the 15th century, though only the architecture remains after it was stripped of all its decorations and furniture during the 19th century.
+These items are now part of local and foreign museum collections.

 The figure of the ruler of Siena, Pandolfo Petrucci, is linked to one of the most significant religious buildings, the Basilica dell'Osservanza, founded by San Bernardino and chosen by Pandolfo as his resting place.
-In the Vestry, planned by him, there are the elegant choir-stalls of carved wood by Antonio Barili and the sculpture in polychrome terracotta moulded by Giacomo Cozzarelli in an intense expressive language supported by stylish polychromy, a masterpiece of Sienese late-Renaissance statuary.
+In the Vestry, planned by him, there are the elegant choir-stalls in carved wood by Antonio Barili and the sculpture in polychrome terracotta moulded by Giacomo Cozzarelli in an intense expressive language supported by stylish polychromy, a masterpiece of Sienese late-Renaissance statuary.